donguyenvt/DeepQLearning/README.md

-# Deep Q Learning
+# Deep Q-Learning
-An implementaion of Deep Q Learning algorithm applied in a supper simple self-driving car
+An implementaion of Deep Q-Learning algorithm using Pytorch applied in a supper simple self-driving car

 ## The car is poorly driven by it self